This family firm is a focal point for international arbitration in Lebanon

 Nayla Comair-Obeid founded this family firm in Beirut in 1987.
 Both firm and founder have since emerged as significant factors in the development of arbitration in Lebanon and the Middle East.

-A professor of alternative dispute resolution at the Lebanese Judicial Institute and visiting professor at the University of Panthéon-Assas, Paris, Comair-Obeid has trained other lawyers and judges across the Middle East on the topics of arbitration and the role of the judiciary in supporting the process.
-She also helped initiate what she describes as “an arbitration awareness campaign” across Lebanon and introduced, for the first time, international arbitration courses at undergraduate level at Lebanese universities.
-She has also played an active part on the wider international arbitration circuit.
-She is one of the current vice chairs of the IBA arbitration committee.
+A professor of alternative dispute resolution at the Lebanese Judicial Institute and visiting professor at Pantheon-Assas University, Paris, Comair-Obeid has trained other lawyers and judges across the Middle East on the topics of arbitration and the role of the judiciary in supporting the process.
+She helped initiate what she describes as “an arbitration awareness campaign” across Lebanon and introduced, for the first time, international arbitration courses at undergraduate level at Lebanese universities.
+She has also played an active part on the wider international arbitration circuit, including serving as a vice chair of the IBA arbitration committee.

-The arrival of Ziad Obeid (Nayla’s son) has boosted the firm’s capability in the field of construction disputes.
+The arrival of Ziad Obeid (Nayla’s son), who joined as a partner in 2011, has boosted the firm’s capability in the field of construction disputes.
 Ziad trained initially as a civil engineer and has worked for a major international construction company in France as well as Canadian engineering consulting firm Tecsult.

 After qualifying in law, he practised at Freshfields Bruckhaus Deringer in Paris and Dubai, where he worked on international construction and energy arbitrations.
 He has also worked on investment cases, including those brought under BITs.

 Another new joiner, Zeina Obeid, arrived from White and Case in Paris.
-She is completing her PhD at University of Panthéon-Assas on the topic of annulment of arbitral awards in the Middle East.
+She is completing her PhD at Pantheon-Assas University on the topic of annulment of arbitral awards in the Middle East.

 Established in 1987, Obeid Law Firm is a full service law firm servicing the MENA region from its headquarters in Beirut, Lebanon.
 The firm is widely recognised as one of the leading law firms in Lebanon and the Middle East; enjoying widespread recognition among local and international legal practitioners.